jean-pierreBoth/annembed/README.md

 Two algorithms for range approximation used in approximated SVD are:
 - *subspace_iteration_csr* , corresponds to algo 4.4 in Tropp paper.
 It uses QR stabilization.
 - *adaptative_range_finder_matrep* correponds to algo 4.2 in Tropp paper.
 The algorithm is less precise than *subspace_iteration_csr*  but can work on larger matrices for example on sparse matrices with a million rows.

-## Installation

-compile with :

-* cargo build --release --features "openblas-static" to link statically with rust downloaded openblas

-* cargo build --release --features "intel-mkl-static" to link with mkl intel's library (intel mkl will be automatically downloaded, see README.md of crate ndarray-linalg)

 ## References